zfcampus/zf-rest/README.md

 ##### Sub-key: `entity_class`

 The class to be used as the entity.
+Primarily useful for introspection (for example in the admin UI for Apigility).

 ##### Sub-key: `route_name`